 Anderson County has had plenty of courthouses!
 In fact, the town of Anderson was originally known as "Anderson Courthouse," but its name was eventually shortened to simply "Anderson."
 The courthouse shown here was built in 1898.
 Its clock and bell, however, both date from 1856, when they were part of yet another Anderson courthouse.

 Anderson Arts, Entertainment

-This resource will lead you to various maps of Anderson including Anderson's city limits, streets, parking, and historic districts.
-Each map is displayed in PDF format and can be enlarged using the magnification icon.
+This guide will lead you to various maps of Anderson including Anderson's city limits, streets, parking, and historic districts.

 The Anderson Regional Airport is a local airport serving Anderson County with a Category I Instrument Landing System for all weather operations.
 Fueling, aircraft storage, aircraft maintenance, pilot services, and aircraft services are also provided.

 The airfield, which was dates from the mid-1930s, is located off Highway 24, but its predecessor, the Anderson County Airport, once accommodated Amelia Earhart as she flew across the country for the Beech-Nut baby food company.
 On November 14, 1931, a crowd of over 1,000 waited to greet her, including Anderson's then-mayor, G.T.
 McGregor.

 This is Anderson's closest commercial airport.
 It is located roughly 40 miles from Anderson: